leonidscott/phone-number-directory/README.md

 **Make tests more modular:** A lot of the test logic is repetitive.
 By introducing functions like `tabular` and `prerequisites`, a lot of mocking statements could be consolidated.
 However, too much consolidation would lead to gigantic testing forms that would be confusing to navigate.
 In addition, there is room to add more metaconstants to increase the generality of the tests.

-**CSV Logging:** With more time, I would add the name of the csv file to `config.edn` and pass that to `csv_import.clj`.
+**Configurable CSV file name:** With more time, I would add the name of the csv file to `config.edn` and pass that to `csv_import.clj`.
 This would allow the csv file name to be configurable just like the port number.

 **Front End:**  I would have loved to make a little front end to launch requests easier.
 Most of the infrastructure is already there with the template I am using.